top of page

 Writing a persuasive personal statement

-Essay Organization and Story telling tips,
+Essay Organization and structure

-Day #2: 3 hours
+Day #2: 2 hours

 Researching Supplementary Questions